playframework/playframework/documentation/manual/releases/release27/Highlights27.md

 ```

 You can of course also make your own custom constraints `@Repeatable` as well and Play will automatically recognise that.

+## Support for Caffeine

+Play now offers a CacheApi implementation based on [Caffeine](https://github.com/ben-manes/caffeine/).
+Caffeine is the recommended cache implementation for Play users.

+To migrate from EhCache to Caffeine you will have to remove `ehcache` from your dependencies and replace it with `caffeine`.
+To customize the settings from the defaults you will also need to update the configuration in application.conf as explained in the documentation.

+Read the documentation for the [[Java cache API|JavaCache]] and [[Scala cache API|ScalaCache]] to learn more about configuring caching with Play.